 A few names like Audirvana software was hinted at as a good alternative to Roon (which some people did not catch).
 There was no mention of devices like ubiquitous Raspberry Pi on the hardware side.
 Again, this talk could have been much clearer and I suspect the flow more defined if there was an actual slide presentation to keep things on track, helping newcomers understand broadly the wide range of options.
 Even if the talk is defined as Qobuz-centric (rather than "All About Streaming"), a deeper, concrete discussion on this would have been way more useful.

 What I see is the problem here is that Solomon has an agenda.
 He wants to impress upon us just how impressive lossless is vs. high-bitrate MP3 (it isn't for the most part).
 Then he feels he needs to impress upon us that hi-res sounds much better (it isn't, depending on source recording).
-And then he needs to of course indicate Qobuz is the best which I would not dispute other than to say, please being it to Canada.
+And then he needs to of course indicate Qobuz is the best which I would not dispute other than to say, please bring it to Canada.
 Yeah, I think a simple, straightforward, honest talk about computer audio in a "HOW-TO" fashion will be helpful for many who are not tech-savvy or even likely to go online for their information.

 Finally, there's this at times bizarre presentation from Dr. David Robinson - Editor-In-Chief of Positive Feedback Online: